juxhouse/bela-resources/reference/ECD-File-Format.md

 ## Lines

 This is a line-based format.
-If you need to escape [new line characters](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/io/BufferedReader.html#readLine()) within your own strings, such as element descriptions, for example, use `backslash` followed by `n`.
+If you need to escape newline characters within your own strings, such as element descriptions, use `backslash` followed by `n`.

 ## Version 1

-The first lines is always `v1`.
+The first line is always `v1`.

 ## Source

-The second line is `source` followed by a space and the name of the [source](/Concepts.md#sources).
+The second line is `source` followed by a space and the name of the [source](/Concepts.md#sources), for example:

 ```
 v1